 Ron shifted uncomfortably.
 "So then, what does that even mean?"

 Harry bit his lip.
 "I'm not sure."
 Harry gazed up at his best friend, whose eyes looked as if they were about to pop out of his skull.

 Then, suddenly, Ron burst.
 "Well I hope he realizes there's no way that's ever going to happen!
 As if you would ever have anything to do with that no good, snobbish, cocky, ferret-faced, insufferable, arrogant—"

 "Too many adjectives, Ron," Hermione whispered gently.

 Ron rounded on her.
 "Hermione!
 Honestly!
 You know how nasty Malfoy is!
-What if this is some sort of diabolical plan for revenge or something?"
+What if this is part of some sort of diabolical plan?"